openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/CreateORAAssignment.rst

    If you include a staff assessment step, it should be the final step in the assignment.

+   For Team ORAs, Staff assessments are the only assessment step allowed, as these are not intended for peer or self assessment.

 To add steps to the open response assignment, complete these actions.

 #.
 In the ORA component editor, select the **Assessment Steps** tab.